Dental Hygiene diploma

 c.
 Communication skills;

 d.
-Experience with patients in the health-care field as a volunteer
+Experience with people in the health-care field as a volunteer

 stability.
 (Form will be provided at information session.)